Floogals: Floogals

-The three protagonists consist of two male lavender colored and one female pink colored extraterrestrials in space suits and headgears.
-While they lack noses, they each have four trumpet-shaped protrusions on their heads which are used for both hearing and smelling.
+The three protagonists consist of two male lavender colored with blue or purple horns and one female pink colored with red horns extraterrestrials in red-orange, yellow and green space suits and headgears.
+While they lack noses, they each have four trumpet-shaped colored blue (Fleeker), red (Flo) and purple (Boomer) protrusions on their heads which are used for both hearing and smelling.